WrenHavoc/WrenHavoc/README.md

 Mainly I do stuff for the Judge robotics team.

 * 🌍  I'm based in Utah
-* 🚀  I'm currently working on [Making locally hosted AI easier](http://github.com/WrenHavoc/localai)
+* 🚀  I'm currently working on [Easter-themed malware because funny](http://github.com/WrenHavoc/bunny)
 * 🧠  I'm learning Java
 * 🤝  I'm open to collaborating on small programs and pentests